bcgov/aps-infra-platform/documentation/guides/owner-journey.md

 To create a new namespace, login to the [API Services Portal](https://api-gov-bc-ca.test.api.gov.bc.ca).

-After login, click the namespace dropdown in the top right next to your user name (it may show `No Active Namespace`), then click `Create New Namespace`.
+After login with your IDIR, click the namespace dropdown in the top right next to your user name (it may show `No Active Namespace`), then click `Create New Namespace`.

-The namespace must be an alphanumeric string between 5 and 15 characters (RegExp reference: `^[a-z][a-z0-9-]{4,14}$`).
+The namespace must be an lowercase alphanumeric string between 5 and 15 characters (RegExp reference: `^[a-z][a-z0-9-]{4,14}$`).

 You can select and manage namespaces by clicking the namespace dropdown in the top right next to your user name.

 ## 2. Generate a Service Account

-Go to the `Namespaces` tab, click the `Service Accounts` link, and click the `New Service Account` and select the `GatewayConfig.Publish` permissions for the Service Account and click `Share`.
+Go to the `Namespaces` tab, click the `Service Accounts` action link, and click the `New Service Account` button.
+Select the `GatewayConfig.Publish` permissions for the Service Account and click `Share`.
 A new credential will be created - make a note of the `ID` and `Secret`.

 The available Scopes are: